Bucknell, Shropshire: The school

 The Old School House was built in the 16th century, this part being the part of the building next to the river to provide education for those who could pay for it.
 The school remained until the present one was built in 1865.
 The Old School House then became a shop and bakers before becoming a private dwelling.
 The front part of the building pre-dates the rear by around 200 years making it 13th/14th century and whilst being restored was found to have once existed as a ground floor-only property and evidence of an open fire pit and an opening in the roof to allow the smoke to escape; this pre-dates the inglenook fireplace to the rear and was believed to have been a medieval great hall.
 Restoration was completed in 1999.

 The land upon which the present school was built was given in 1865.
 The first schoolmaster appointed in 1867 to the new St Mary's National School was Mr Henry Evans, 24 years old.
 The school was extensively re-modelled in 1966 when additional teaching space and a kitchen was added enabling meals to be cooked on the premises.
-St Mary's school is a maintained Church of England primary school with 43 pupils on roll at January 2004.
-The age range is 4–11 years.
+St Mary's school is a maintained Church of England co-educational catering for children between the ages of 2 and 11 years.